-Patricia Nicolari (she/her) is the Founder/Executive Director of PROUD Academy, Inc. PROUD Academy has been Patty’s vision for LGBTQ+ youth and their allies after working with youth in education and nonprofits throughout her 40-year career.
+Patricia Nicolari (she/her) is the Founding Head of School for PROUD Academy.
+PROUD Academy has been Patty’s vision for LGBTQ+ youth and their allies after working with youth in education and nonprofits throughout her 40-year career.
 Patty has four degrees from SCSU.
 She holds a BS in Physical Education, an MS in Community Health, a Sixth Year in Educational Foundations, and another Sixth Year in Administration/Supervision, and presently holds an 092 certificate in Educational Leadership.

 Patty has always been actively/progressively involved in her community.
 However, that passion escalated after coming out publicly as a teacher in 1997, alongside the brave move of Ellen DeGeneres.
 She was featured in the New Haven Register article, "Ellen is Out and so is Ms. Nic."
 Patty even received a call from GMA’s Robin Roberts, then a host of 20/20, for consideration to be featured on the TV show as an “out” teacher.
 Patty felt this newfound confidence liberating.

 The freedom to be authentic became the catalyst for Patty to create change in the educational environment for LGBTQ+ students, teachers, and staff.
 The most powerful part of coming out as a teacher was the outpouring of students who now felt safe enough to disclose their own sexual orientation/gender identity (SOGI) or that of a relative.